0

 Bringing the Old Ways into a New Day

 On a winter’s day, this kind of broth can chase away the symptoms of the blues.
 Ideally you want to slow simmer it on low for 6-24 hours.
-Many say that you can simmer it much longer than that!
+Many say that you can simmer it much longer than that (up to 48 hours)!

 This is where having a crock pot of broth on for all week long with different recipes going in and out.
-We even have a whole series of books and memes about “chicken soup for the soul” as a trope of healing and wellness.
+Once your bone broth is done, you can store it in the refrigerator for about a week, or freeze the extra for up to a year or so.
+We even have a whole series of books about “chicken soup for the soul” as a trope of healing and wellness.

 Broth Is Like a Healing Savory Tea